grouparoo/nextjs-react-bootstrap-boilerplate/README.md

-#mNextJS/React Bootstrap Boilerplate Project
+## NextJS/React Bootstrap Boilerplate Project

 This project was created to use in tandem with our tutorial on [building a responsive navbar mega menu]() and for general front end developer fiddling.

+[Here](https://vercel.com/grouparoo/nextjs-react-bootstrap-boilerplate/rxjPb8mBNy4FNCprjKiopiwsAX2P) is what we start with.

+And [here](https://nextjs-react-bootstrap-boilerplate-ddnkxycta-grouparoo.vercel.app/) is the finished Navbar with the Mega Menu

-##Built with:
+##Project built with:

 - [NextJS](https://nextjs.org/)
 - [React Bootstrap](https://react-bootstrap.github.io/)